-At this point, it’s clear that everybody wants intent data.
-Marketers get that intent data has practical applications ranging from identifying in-market buyers, lead scoring and nurturing campaigns to programmatic advertising, ABM and more.
+It’s clear that everybody wants intent data.
+Marketers get that intent data has practical applications ranging from identifying in-market buyers, lead scoring and nurturing campaigns, to advertising, ABM and more.

-The latest Demand Unit Waterfall has added two new stages – target demand and active demand – aimed at identifying target buyers before they have raised their hand or self-identified on your site.
+The latest Demand Unit Waterfall has added two new stages – target demand and active demand – aimed at identifying target buyers before they have raised their hand.

 According to SiriusDecisions’ recent blog post:

-Yet, nobody seems sure about how reliable or valuable this intent data is, or what the differences are between offerings from various intent data providers in the market.
+Yet, nobody seems sure about how reliable or valuable this intent data is, or what the differences are between various intent data providers in the market.

 You might be wondering how reliable or valuable external intent data really is, and how to apply it in practice.